 GO!
 Basisschool Vlinderwijs (Belgium)

 GOBV is a leading school in the Flanders in the area of innovative learning approaches.
 Innovation in education in the field of relaxation and learning, arts and learning, designing a new paradigm and framework for education of the future.
-The essence of butterfly way education is to encourage each child to develop as complete as possible, every time to regain peace within themselves and from this inner peace his own life, to create his own dreams in balance with its environment.
+The essence of butterfly way education is to encourage each child to develop as completely as possible, every time to regain peace within themselves and from this inner peace their own life, to create their own dreams in balance with its environment.